 639a, Primary Care of the Newborn.
 1.5 credit hours.
 This course presents theoretical and clinical knowledge relative to the care of the neonate and the childbearing family during the perinatal period.
 Standards of health care are presented.
 Theoretical components of the transition to parenthood and of parent-infant interactions that provide a framework for practice are examined.
-Required for all pediatric nurse practitioner students in the first year of specialization.
+Required for all pediatric nurse practitioner students in the first year of specialization and for nurse-midwifery students in the second year of specialization.
+Open to family nurse practitioner students.
 One and one-half hours per week.
-M. Swartz.
+M. Swartz, T. Clark.

-64ob or a, Clinical Practice in the Primary Care of Adolescents.
+640a or b, Clinical Practice in the Primary Care of Adolescents.
 0.5 credit hours.
 Designed to aid the student in gaining elementary skills in the assessment of adolescent development, both physiological and psychological; in the recognition and management of deviations from normal development and health status; and in intermediate-level skill in the caretaking process of the adolescent patient, including health promotion and education.
 Required for all pediatric nurse practitioner students, second term first year or first term second year of specialization.
 Four hours per week for six weeks.
 A. Moriarty-Daley.